 It is critically important that you order a complete background search and credit report on your top candidate.
+The searches that should be conducted include, at a minimum: SSN trace, National Criminal Database search, National Sex Offender Registry search, and every county/state in which the candidate lived during at least the past 10 years.
 The pastor search page of Kentucky Baptist Convention website provides links for ordering these searches.
-Appendix 15 is an authorization form.
+Appendix 15 is a sample authorization form, but the company you retain to run the background check may provide its own form.
 You will need to use this to secure your candidate's permission for securing these reports.